amitjoy/amitjoy.github.com/_posts/2016-08-07-Kura-Wires-bits-and-pieces.md

 So far, we have talked about several Kura Wires specific terminologies which we will be using throughout this post to understand more about Kura Wires.

 Now, we would like to see how Kura Wires tries to take away the difficulties in implementing the aforementioned scenario.
+The following digram shows the **Wire Graph** implementation for our chosen scenario.

 ![alt text](https://s8.postimg.org/6jokzr1ad/kura_wires.png "Kura Wires Wire Graph")